-What Makes an Exotic Car?
+What Is An Exotic Car?

 New Jersey Porsche 911 GT2RS next to Lamborghini Huracan

-One thing is for sure: they are unique and quite exceptional.
+One thing is for sure, though: they are unique and quite exceptional.
 Many people believe that to qualify as an exotic car, the vehicle must be a limited edition or able to reach a certain top speed.
 Some people also believe that the country in which a car is produced has a lot to do with a car being exotic or not.
-To make an incredibly general statement, if you’re really into labels, you might define an exotic car as, “one that thrills with its performance but satisfies with its luxury comfort.”
+Is it Italian?
+Is it German or British?
+When, in reality, exotic cars can come from anywhere.

 It’s probably safe to say that exotic cars have exotic designs.
 These cars typically have a unique design that probably would best be described as angular and slim.
-The bodies are low to the ground to hang tight curves on the track and the car has little cabin or trunk space.
+The bodies are low to the ground to hang tight curves on the track, and the car has little cabin or trunk space.

 Ferrari Daytona SP3